em2046/data-structure-0.2/docs/calcium.redblacktree.next.md

 ## RedBlackTree.next() method

-Returns the key of the smallest element greater than to the given element.
+Returns the key of the smallest element greater than to the given key

 <b>Signature:</b>